eduardochico/NewsProvider/README.md

 npm run start
 ```

-The API will be available at `http://localhost:3000` and Swagger documentation at `http://localhost:3000/api`.
+The API will be available at `http://localhost:3000` with Swagger documentation at `http://localhost:3000/api`.

-## Endpoints
+## Endpoint

-- `GET /news` returns recent viral news from Mexico using a built-in prompt.
-- `GET /lander?prompt=your+prompt` queries the Grok API with a custom prompt.
+- `GET /hello` queries the Grok API with the prompt "hello world" and returns the response.

 ## Troubleshooting